 Los Angeles, CA 90064

 In the heart of Old Town Pasadena, this wine bar boasts over 400 wines from all over the globe.
 Their chef (the former chef of Opus Bar & Grill and Aubergine) has created a nice petite plates menu.
-This includes pan-seared Whitefish and 'Date Poppers' (Serrano ham, Gorgonzola and pickled Jalapenos).
+This includes roasted bone marrow, shishito peppers, and grilled artichokes.
 Up to 100 wines are available by the glass.

 70 N. Raymond Ave.